 For a great value boutique hotel in Seminyak have a look at Puri Madawi.
 This funky hotel is actually in the suburb next to Seminyak, Petitenget and is just a 5 minute walk from the beach.

 One of the best places to stay in Bali Indonesia for affordable luxury is The Amala in Seminyak.
-These Balinese villas have their own pools and their is a fantastic spa.
-The Bamboo restaurant serves organic Indonesian and European food.
+These Balinese villas have their own pools and there is a fantastic spa.
+The Bamboo Restaurant serves organic Indonesian and European food.

 ⇒ Read my full post on the best boutique hotels Seminyak has on offer

 ⇒ Korea is absolutely fascinating.
 Check out my posts on what to do for some inspiration: 8 Things to do in Gangnam, 13 things to do in Myeongdong, 8 things to do in Incheon, 7 Fantastic Seoul Boutique hotels, the best Seoul Day Trips, Where to Stay in Busan, the best things to do in Jeju Island, 15 Places to see Cherry Blossoms in Korea, 26 Beautiful Places in South Korea and the best things to do in Daegu.
 Then plan your trip with my Korea Itinerary, Seoul Itinerary, Jeju Itinerary, and Busan Itinerary.

 Ubud is the opposite of the typical Bali beach perception.
 It is located in the cool mountains of Bali.
 It is the cultural center of Bali – and for many the spa center as well.
 Ubud is one of the best areas to stay in Bali.

 Ubud Bali is home to some stunning temples, waterfalls, and rice fields, Gunung Batur an active volcano, the largest freshwater lake in Bali, the Sacred Monkey Forest, and much more.